 Universal Testing Machines

 A Universal Testing Machine, or UTM, is a machine that allows samples to be tested in pure tension or pure compression.
 Currently we have two tension machines capable of testing various building products.
-As seen below you can see the two testing machines available at the lab.
+You can see the two testing machines available at the lab.

 The Instron 3367 has a load capacity of 6,750lbf and maximum speed of 20 in/min.